chrisdlangton/sm.js/README.md

 # What is sm.js
 sm.js, or Social Markup js: is a small JavaScript Library originally built to extend [Pages.js][1] and works great for all Single-page applications.

-Its functionality allows your Single-page Apps to dynamically update Social Networking orientated <meta> tags so that when your 'pages' are shared the appropriate url, image, title, and description are captured for that specific 'page' in your Single-page App rather than what was served from the server with the landing page data which may not be relevant for the current page being shared.
+Its functionality allows your Single-page Apps to dynamically update Social Networking orientated &lt;meta&gt; tags so that when your 'pages' are shared the appropriate url, image, title, and description are captured for that specific 'page' in your Single-page App rather than what was served from the server with the landing page data which may not be relevant for the current page being shared.

 # How does it work?

-Social Markup is a collection of <meta> tags in your webpage's <head>.
+Social Markup is a collection of &lt;meta&gt; tags in your webpage's &lt;head&gt;.
 The data stored in here is not viewed in the browser but it does effect how your page is seen by other sites such as Social Networking shares.

-What sm.js does is provide you a clean and simple JavaScript API to seamlessly updated these <meta> data specific for each 'page' your user navigates too in your AJAX Page or Single-page APP.
+What sm.js does is provide you a clean and simple JavaScript API to seamlessly updated these &lt;meta&gt; data specific for each 'page' your user navigates too in your AJAX Page or Single-page APP.

 In addition you can enable an optional Social sidebar.